nebari-dev/nebari/README.md

 :badges:

-[`qhub`][qhub] is an opinionated deployment of open source data science infrastrcuture (eg. [jupyterhub], [dask], and [kubernetes]) on different cloud service providers without vendor lock-in. [`qhub`][qhub] is easy to install and maintain.
+[`qhub`][qhub] is an opinionated deployment of open source data science infrastructure (eg. [jupyterhub], [dask], and [kubernetes]) on different cloud service providers without vendor lock-in. [`qhub`][qhub] is easy to install and maintain.

 ## Usage

-`qhub` is install as a command line application in python. it requires you to choose your the cloud provider you desire.
+`qhub` is installed as a command line application in Python.
+It requires you to choose your the cloud provider you desire. once you've decided on a provider `qhub` will walk you through the following steps to configure your deployment:

+1. initialize
+2. render
+3. deploy

+these steps realized using the `qhub` CLI.

+### initialize configurations

         qhub init do
         qhub init aws
         qhub init gcp

 The `qhub init` command will generate configuration files for that service.
-The configuartion files can be tailored to the needs of your organization.
-Each file specifies general project information, security, infrastracture settings, computational resource profiles, and data science environments.
+The configutation files can be tailored to the needs of your organization.
+Each file specifies general project information, security, infrastructure settings, computational resource profiles and data science environments.
 See documentation on modifying your configuration file for all of the cloud providers: [Configuration File](https://github.com/Quansight/qhub/blob/master/docs/docs/aws/configuration.md)

-The configuration file is your user interface into scaling your data science environment.
+The configuration file is your user interface into deploying and scaling your data science environment.
 Each change triggers [Github Action] that will seamlessly update your infrastructure.

 Check out the [`qhub` documentation][docs] for more detailed information.